McMahonLab/OMD-TOIL/scripts/10_mapping/README.md

 Ensure the following folders are accessible, as data will be stored in these folders:

-* `../../derivedData/mapping/competitive/bamFiles` - results of the mapping will go here
+* `../../derivedData/mapping/uncompetitive/bamFiles` - results of the mapping will go here.
+Referred to as `mapFolder`.

-* `../../derivedData/mapping/competitive/readCounts` - total read counts will go here
+* `../../derivedData/mapping/uncompetitive/readCounts` - total read counts will go here.
+Referred to as `countFolder`.

-* `../../derivedData/mapping/competitive/RPKM` - normalized read counts will go here
+* `../../derivedData/mapping/uncompetitive/RPKM` - normalized read counts will go here.
+Referred to as `normFolder`.

-* `../../derivedData/mapping/uncompetitive/bamFiles` - results of the mapping will go here
+* `../../derivedData/mapping/competitive/bamFiles` - results of the mapping will go here.
+Referred to as `mapFolder`.

-* `../../derivedData/mapping/uncompetitive/readCounts` - total read counts will go here
+* `../../derivedData/mapping/competitive/readCounts` - total read counts will go here.
+Referred to as `countFolder`.

-* `../../derivedData/mapping/uncompetitive/RPKM` - normalized read counts will go here
+* `../../derivedData/mapping/competitive/RPKM` - normalized read counts will go here.
+Referred to as `normFolder`.

 Data Processing
 --
 In order for to properly count mapped reads, the GFF files must be in the proper format.
 The script `gffValidator` will analyze all GFF files in the `gffFolder` folder, and generate a file `gffFolder/all.out` describing errors in the GFF files.
 The GFF files must then be manually corrected.

+Uncompetitive Mapping of Reads
+--

+### Mapping
+This section describes the steps to map metatranscriptomic reads to the reference genomes using BWA. __This section describes uncompetitive mapping.
+In this approach, each genome is processed individually, and reads may may to multiple genomes.__ For convenience, the script `uncompReadMapping.pl` will execute the pipeline with a single command.
+The script maps each metatranscriptome to each reference genome.

+### Counting
+This section describes the steps to count the metatranscriptomic reads which mapped to each gene in a reference genome.
+For convenience, the script `readCountsFEATURE.pl` will execute the pipeline with a single command.
+The script counts reads mapped to each gene using [htseq-count](http://www-huber.embl.de/HTSeq/doc/count.html#count) for each (metatranscriptome, genome) pair.

+### Normalization
+This section describe the process for normalizing the read counts, as well as procedures for producing some other statistics.
+For each genome, the script `processUncompReadCounts.py` computes the total number of reads from each metatranscriptome which map to each gene locus of the genome, expressed on an RPKM basis.